Anticyclotomic p-ordinary Iwasawa Theory of Elliptic Modular Forms

-where $P_\fl(X)$ denotes the $\fl$-local Euler polynomial for $W_f(1)\otimes\alpha$ and $[\fl]$ denotes the image of the class of $\fl$ in $H_{\mathfrak{nf} p^\infty}$ projected to $\LL_{\mathfrak{n},\cP}$.
-Furthermore, the image of $\BF^{f}_{\mathfrak{n},\mathcal{P}}$ under the localization map at ${\fp^c}$ falls inside the image of $H^1(K_{{\fp}^c},F^+W_{f}^*\otimes\Lambda_{\mathfrak{n},\mathcal{P}}^\iota)$. \end{proposition} \begin{proof} The asserted distribution relation (\ref{eqn:BFdistrrelation}) is analogous to \cite[Theorem~3.5.1]{LLZ2}.
+Furthermore, the image of $\BF^{f}_{\mathfrak{n},j,\alpha}$ under the localization map at ${\fp^c}$ falls inside the image of $H^1(K_{{\fp}^c},F^+U_{f,\alpha}^*(-j)\otimes\LL^\iota)$. \end{proposition} \begin{proof} The asserted distribution relation (\ref{eqn:BFdistrrelation}) is analogous to \cite[Theorem~3.5.1]{LLZ2}.
 It follows once we formally incorporate the arguments of \cite{LLZ2} (that were used to prove Theorem 3.5.1 in \emph{op. cit.}; more precisely Lemma A.2.1, Theorem A.3.1 and Theorem A.4.1 therein) with the more general constructions of \cite{KLZ2}.
 For this reason and to keep the length of this article within reasonable length, we will only explain how various norm relations proved in \cite{KLZ2} map out with the ingredients (Lemma A.2.1 in \cite{LLZ2} and Theorems 3.1.1 and Theorem 3.3.1 in \cite{LLZ1}) that were utilized in order to prove \cite[Theorem 3.5.1]{LLZ2}.

 In this proof, we will very tacitly make use of the notation introduced in \cite[\S 5]{KLZ2} without providing their proper definitions here, but giving a precise reference to \emph{op. cit.} Let $_c\mathcal{RI}^{[j]}_{M,N,a}$ denote the Rankin-Iwasawa class defined as in Definition 5.1.5 of \textit{op. cit.} Following \cite[Definition~2.1.1]{LLZ2}, we may define the \emph{asymmetric Rankin-Iwasawa class}